uofu-emb/rtos/labs/00.environment/README.md

     - https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools
     - https://marketplace.visualstudio.com/items?itemName=twxs.cmake
     - https://marketplace.visualstudio.com/items?itemName=ms-vscode.makefile-tools

-We'll be using the VSCode extension integration to setup the SDK and the build toolchain.
+1. Download and install Renode, available at the following link https://renode.io/#downloads We'll be using the VSCode extension integration to setup the SDK and the build toolchain.

+If you want to install the SDK manually, there are instructions on https://github.com/raspberrypi/pico-sdk
 ## Create a new project
 ### Overview